perrin-isir/xpag/README.md

 tutorial for a simple example of GCRL).

-In GCRL, agents have a goal, and the reward mainly depends on the degree of achievement of that goal.
-To manage goals, *xpag* introduces a dedicated module called "goal-setter".
-Although it works like an environment wrapper, it is separated from the environment because in some cases the "goal-setter" should be considered as an independent entity (e.g. a teacher), or as a part of the agent itself.
+In GCRL, agents have a goal, and the reward mainly depends on the degree of achievement of that goal. *xpag* introduces a module called "setter" which, among other things, can help to set and manage goals.
+Although the setter is largely similar to an environment wrapper, it is separated from the environment because in some cases it should be considered as an independent entity (e.g. a teacher), or as a part of the agent itself.

 *xpag* relies on a single reinforcement learning loop (the `learn()`